Last updated on November 14th, 2018 at 11:37 pm

-South Asia and Indian subcontinent
+South Asia and Indian subcontinent Trave Info Guide

-South or sometimes also Southern Asia is a compact region, which according to the geographical and political map consists of countries including dominating India and then Pakistan, Nepal, Bhutan and Bangladesh, as well as island states Sri Lanka, and Maldives.
+South or sometimes also Southern Asia is a compact region, which according to the geographical and political map consists of countries including dominating India and then Pakistan, Nepal, Bhutan and Bangladesh, as well as island states Sri Lanka, and the Maldives.

-This region defined by the Indian Ocean on the south and West-, Central- and East Asia on the landside is also commonly referred to as Indian sub-continent (this term is particularly used in the British Empire and its successors).
+This region defined by the Indian Ocean on the south and West, Central- and East Asia on the landside is also commonly referred to as Indian sub-continent (this term is particularly used in the British Empire and its successors).

-Taking into consideration the population of each country, all put together represent more than one fifth of the entire world’s population which makes South Asia indisputably the most populous geographical world’s region which covers circa 3,4% of the Earth’s land surface.
+Taking into consideration the population of each country, all put together represent more than one-fifth of the entire world’s population which makes South Asia indisputably the most populous geographical world’s region which covers circa 3,4% of the Earth’s land surface.

-This region is also remarkable for its broad variety of geographical attributes, covering rainforests, deserts, valleys, glaciers or grasslands despite it’s rather small size.
+This region is also remarkable for its broad variety of geographical attributes, covering rainforests, deserts, valleys, glaciers or grasslands despite its rather small size.

-Also the climate is significantly divergent depending on the location with both monsoons and hot summers in the south tropical part and moderate climate with cooler winters in the north.
+Also, the climate is significantly divergent depending on the location with both monsoons and hot summers in the south tropical part and moderate climate with cooler winters in the north.

 Also due to the rich history, the diversity of ethnic groups in South Asia speaks for more than 2 000 entities or ethnic groups.